musapkahraman/battleship/README.md

 Scenes → Scene Autoload → Load Main On Play.

-The application starts from the "main" scene (Assets/Scenes/main.unity)
+The application starts from the Main scene (Assets/Scenes/Main.unity)

-- Choose the server type in the Network Manager script component attached on the NetworkManager gameObject in the main scene.
+- Choose the server type in Assets/Data/NetworkOptions.

 ## License